April in Alice Springs: Parrtjima, Larapinta & more

 Parrtjima is one of the biggest events on the Alice Springs calendar.
 This event is the only authentic Aboriginal light festival of its kind, where you can see the world's oldest living culture brought to life through light, art and technology.

 Visitors can explore the many light installations, participate in workshops, listen to talks and music performances and watch films.
-Check out the complete 2024 program
+Check out the complete 2023 program.

 Wide Open Spaces

-This festival celebrates music, art and desert culture on Eastern Arrernte Country.
+This 3 day festivals celebrates music, art and desert culture on Eastern Arrernte Country.

 The music lineup includes a diverse range of artists from an eclectic mix of sub-cultures and inspirations.
 There's also a jam packed arts, performance and workshop program - featuring cabaret, panel discussions, theme parties, workshops, interactive installations and more.